b1ad3runn3r/drag-kernel-t975/README.md

 * https://github.com/engstk,
 * https://github.com/Jimbo77,
 * https://github.com/flar2 for their patches
+* https://github.com/osm0sis for his AnyKernel3 and Android Image Kitchen
+* https://github.com/andip71 for Boeffla WL Blocker
+* https://github.com/tanish2k09 for K-Lapse livedisplay module

+Sorry for not saving authors of original commits in contributors, file in sources vary severely, so I had to check every commit by hand.

 Very special thanx to https://github.com/Vntnox for his help on 4pda with building the kernel, dealing with the issues and looking for patches